 Read more: How to choose the perfect stateroom

 A guarantee stateroom means the passenger selects the category of stateroom they’d like to stay in, but the exact room is assigned by the cruise line.
 Sound like a rough deal?
 Well, not quite.
 As a reward for their flexibility, passengers may get the benefit of lower cruise fares, or, if their selected cabin category is sold out, a free upgrade.
 This is a gamble that some passengers choose to take.
 If you’re lucky, you may get a good price on a nice stateroom or even get an upgrade for free.
-But if you’re unlucky, you may wind up with a stateroom in a noisy part of the ship, or far away from the areas you’ll be spending most of your time.
+But if you’re unlucky, you may wind up with a stateroom in a noisy part of the ship, with an obstructed view (in the case of an Ocean View or balcony cabin), or far away from the areas you’ll be spending most of your time.

 Each cruise line does guarantee staterooms a little differently – be sure to ask your cruise expert about the exact conditions before committing to a guarantee stateroom.